tap349/tap349.github.io/_posts/2017-08-01-elixir-troubleshooting.md

 - `:DOWN` message is received eventually but it doesn't matter now

-  or else `:DOWN` message may be received right after the step where user rates are loaded - in this case agent's record will be removed from ETS table and retrieving agent value in the next step (where agent value is retrieved to calculate new achievements) will result in almost the same error (PID will be `nil`).
+  or else `:DOWN` message may be received right after the step where user rates are loaded - in this case agent record will be removed from ETS table and retrieving agent value in the next step (where agent value is retrieved to calculate new achievements) will result in almost the same error (but PID will be `nil` instead of being stale).

   using stale PID: